ziomen/CarND-Project1/project1_writeup.md

 First, I converted the images to grayscale, to have a better contrast from the background.

-Second, I passed a Gaussian smoothing with a kernel of 5.
+Second, I passed a Gaussian smoothing.

 Third I applied a Canny edge detection function to all the image.

-Forth I applied a trapezoidal mask to identify the left and right edges of the lanes.
+Forth I applied a trapezoidal mask to isolate the region of interest including only the left and right edges of the lanes.

 Fifth I applied the Hough transform to detect the segments of the lanes.